 Our Power Communities

 From 2013 – 2016, CJA piloted seven Our Power Communities (OPCs).
 Our objective is to build the leadership of the OPCs to establish regional hubs, provide training to members, and lead the national conversation on Just Transition.
-Our goal is to expand the OPC network to 50 communities by 2020.

 The CJA ecosystem of members will work together to develop and update Just Transition foundational popular education, Trainer of Trainers workshops, and popularize Just Transition across sectors.
 We will work on implementing Just Transition plans locally and regionally to make it real on the ground and align local, regional, and statewide Just Transition strategies and campaigns.